 All advertisements for projects containing SSI shall include the latest version of the language located on the following pages.
 The Design (Consultant) Project Manager shall contact the Office of Procurement to obtain the latest version of the SSI language to be included in the Notice to Contractors.
-The Design (Consultant) Project Manager shall also contact the BWI Security Office to obtain the latest Application for Airport Identification Badge to attach to the Notice to Contractors.
 The Contractor Representative Information Form (contained in Appendix B) should also be attached to the Notice to Contractors.